+353-1-416-8900REST OF WORLD

 The non-Hodgkin lymphoma therapeutics market is expected to register a CAGR of nearly 7.4% during the forecast period.

-COVID has some negative impact on the market as stated by its effect shown in various research studies.
-For instance, in August 2021, a research study published titled "A case report of COVID-19 in a patient with non-Hodgkin’s lymphoma" stated that Non-Hodgkin's lymphoma presents a dilemma to healthcare professionals as there is concern that chemotherapeutic and immunosuppressive treatment which is a pillar of cancer therapy may lead to a worsening of comorbid COVID-19 infections.
-Similarly, another research study published in August 2021, titled "Efficacy of the BNT162b2 mRNA COVID-19 vaccine in patients with B-cell non-Hodgkin lymphoma" stated that patients diagnosed with B-cell non-Hodgkin lymphoma (B-NHL), particularly if recently treated with anti-CD20 antibodies, are at risk of severe COVID-19 disease.
-Effective vaccination against SARS-CoV-2 may help protect patients with lymphoma against COVID-19; however, the intrinsic immune deficiency associated with B-NHL, as well as the anti-lymphoma treatment itself, may hamper responsiveness to vaccinations.
-Such studies provide insight on the negative impact of COVID on Non-Hodgkin Lymphoma Therapeutics market growth in upcoming future.
+• The COVID-19 pandemic had some adverse impacts on market growth, as stated by the effects shown in various research studies.
+For instance, in August 2021, a research study published in BMC Infectious Diseases stated that non-Hodgkin's lymphoma presents a dilemma to healthcare professionals as there is concern that chemotherapeutic and immunosuppressive treatment which is a pillar of cancer therapy, may lead to a worsening of comorbid COVID-19 infections.
+Similarly, another research study published in August 2021 in the American Society of Hematology stated that patients diagnosed with B-cell non-Hodgkin's lymphoma (B-NHL) are at risk of severe COVID-19 disease and effective vaccination against SARS-CoV-2 may help protect patients with lymphoma against COVID-19.
+However, the intrinsic immune deficiency associated with B-NHL, as well as the anti-lymphoma treatment itself, may hamper responsiveness to vaccinations.
+Such studies provide insight into the adverse impact of COVID-19 on non-Hodgkin lymphoma therapeutics market growth during the initial pandemic.
+However, the market has seen a positive shift in the late pandemic and is expected to grow significantly over the forecast period.

 The Radiation Therapy Segment is Expected to Hold a Significant Market Share over the Forecast Period

+• Rising initiatives from the key market players, such as launches and partnerships, are the major factors responsible for the segment's growth.
 Many companies entered into a partnership to provide the radiopharmaceutical industry with a unique service solution for theranostic drug development.
-For instance, in July 2021, Oncodesign, Covalab, CheMatech, and ABX-CRO entered into a partnership to launch the DRIVE-MRT (Molecular Radiotherapy) solution, which will have all technologies related to the validation of targets, the generation, and optimization of vectors and the radiochemistry and PET / SPECT imaging techniques.
+For instance, in July 2021, Oncodesign, Covalab, CheMatech, and ABX-CRO entered into a partnership to launch the DRIVE-MRT (Molecular Radiotherapy) solution.
+The DRIVE-MRT has all technologies related to the validation of targets, the generation and optimization of vectors, and the radiochemistry and PET/SPECT imaging techniques.

-Product launches are another factor for the growth of the market.
-For instance, in May 2021, United Imaging, a China-based company involved in medical imaging and radiotherapy equipment, launched its uAIFI Technology Platform for MR and uExcel Technology Platform for PET/CT at the China International Medical Equipment Fair (CMEF).
+• Likewise, in May 2021, United Imaging, a China-based company involved in medical imaging and radiotherapy equipment, launched its uAIFI Technology Platform for MR and uExcel Technology Platform for PET/CT at the China International Medical Equipment Fair (CMEF).
+Therefore, key initiatives such as partnerships and the launch of products in the market are anticipated to increase the availability of products, driving market growth.

-North America is Expected to Dominate the Market Over the Forecast Period
+North America is Expected to Hold a Healthy Growth in the Market Over the Forecast Period

-The non-Hodgkin lymphoma therapeutics market is highly competitive and consists of a few major players.
-Companies, like AstraZeneca, Baxter International Inc., Bayer AG, Bristol Myers Squibb Company, Teva Pharmaceutical Industries Ltd, Eli Lilly and Co., F. Hoffmann La-Roche Ltd, GlaxoSmithKline PLC, hold substantial market shares in the non-Hodgkin lymphoma therapeutics market.
+The non-Hodgkin lymphoma therapeutics market is highly competitive and consists of several major players.
+The factors owing to the competition include rising initiatives from the key market players for the launch of innovative therapies, partnerships for drug development, and rising advancements in cancer research, among others.
+Some of the companies operating in the market include AstraZeneca, Baxter International Inc., Bayer AG, Bristol Myers Squibb Company, Teva Pharmaceutical Industries Ltd, Eli Lilly and Co., F. Hoffmann La-Roche Ltd, and GlaxoSmithKline PLC.

 Additional Benefits: